NxRoot/hta-to-exe/README.md

 ## HTA Tutorials

 > The app folder exists for only 5 seconds before it gets deleted.<br>
-> To access a file that is packed inside the app you need to read it when the app starts.
+> To access a file that is packed inside the app you need to read it on the `window.onload` event.

 #### Access File System
 ```jsx